-2.2.
-Mesh Sensitivity Analysis
+2.2 Mesh Sensitivity Analysis

 In the CFD process, the quality of meshing plays a vital role.
 Hence, a mesh independent analysis has been performed to confirm the precision of the results, and to identify the most effective mesh sizing in order to achieve an appropriate mesh discretisation.
 The mesh has been created for the compartment using the Cutcell method.
+Figure 2 shows the meshing of the flow domain.